-Those accounting policies are in accordance to IFRS 9 requirements, which are imposed as of January 1, 2018.
+Accounting policies with respect to financial assets and liabilities are in accordance to IFRS 9 requirements, which are in effect since January 1, 2018.

 Recognition

 The Group initially recognizes financial assets and liabilities as at the settlement date.

 A financial asset or liability is measured initially at fair value plus transaction costs that are directly attributable to its acquisition or issue, except for financial assets and liabilities measured at fair value through profit or loss (FVtPL), whose initial measurement does not include such costs.